davidgilbertson/react-recollect/README.md

 This tool is in its early days, so please test thoroughly and raise any issues you find.

+There's some problems when it comes to comparing state at two different points in time.
+So if you're relying on reading 'previous props' to implement some sort of transition logic, Recollect may not be for you, or you might need to do this outside of the Recollect store.
+(See [Immutability problems](#immutability-problems) below for more details.)

 # Usage

 ## Installation